 Use our new student check-list to make sure you have everything in order and to learn more about life on campus at Marshall.
 Visit our current students page to learn about academic resources like the Student Resource Center, Writing Center or H.E.L.P Center.
 You can also discover some of the many student organizations here on campus.
 Involvement is the key to getting the most from your college experience.

-You can also contact the Office of Recruitment to schedule a visit and take a tour of campus.
+You can also contact the Office of Admissions to schedule a visit and take a tour of campus.

-Please contact the Office of Recruitment at 304-696-3646 or email email@example.com if you have additional questions or need assistance.
+Please contact the Office of Admissions at 304-696-3646 or email email@example.com if you have additional questions or need assistance.
 We would love to hear from you!